apache/spark/docs/mllib-stats.md

 <div data-lang="java" markdown="1">
-[`sampleByKeyExact()`](api/java/org/apache/spark/api/java/JavaPairRDD.html) allows users to sample exactly $\lceil f_k \cdot n_k \rceil \, \forall k \in K$ items, where $f_k$ is the desired fraction for key $k$, and $n_k$ is the number of key-value pairs for key $k$.
+[`sampleByKeyExact()`](api/java/org/apache/spark/api/java/JavaPairRDD.html) allows users to sample exactly $\lceil f_k \cdot n_k \rceil \, \forall k \in K$ items, where $f_k$ is the desired fraction for key $k$, $n_k$ is the number of key-value pairs for key $k$, and $K$ is the set of keys.
 Sampling without replacement requires one additional pass over the RDD to guarantee sample size, whereas sampling with replacement requires two additional passes.

 {% highlight java %}